Writer Profile

 A society where such broad-minded Japanese people form the majority is the ideal immigrant society I envision.
 I entrust the dream of creating a "human community society" to the children of Japan, who will grow into global citizens by learning alongside immigrants.

 Regarding the development of laws and systems, it is first necessary to enact an "Immigration Law" as a basic law that defines the broad framework of Japan's system for accepting immigrants.
 As the basic philosophy of Japan's immigration policy, it should stipulate that Japan will broadly accept people of diverse nationalities from around the world from a fair and just standpoint, deepen friendly relations with countries worldwide, and contribute to world peace.
-In particular, if the articles of the Immigration Law state the national goal of realizing a human community society where people of different nationalities, ethnicities, races, and religions coexist peacefully in Japan, it will undoubtedly become a model "Declaration of an Immigrant Nation" in the international community.
+In particular, if the text of the Immigration Law declares the goal of realizing a human community society where people of different nationalities, ethnicities, races, and religions coexist peacefully in Japan, it will undoubtedly serve as a model "Declaration of an Immigrant Nation" for the international community.

-In addition, the "Immigration Law" needs to place a balanced acceptance of people from all over the world at the core of immigration policy and provide provisions for quantitative restrictions by country.
+In addition, the "Immigration Law" must place a balanced acceptance of people from countries worldwide at the core of immigration policy and include provisions that serve as the basis for quantitative regulations by country.
 In particular, it is important to conclude "Immigration Agreements" with a large number of friendly nations.

 The Time Has Come to Decide on Opening the Country to Immigration

-In November 2016, I was interviewed by The Washington Post and The New York Times, both of which felt a strong sense of crisis regarding Mr. Trump's immigration policies that overturned the founding spirit of the United States.
-The reporters from both papers immediately understood the global significance of the Japanese-style immigration policy, which is rooted in the idea of a human community.
+In November 2016, I was interviewed by The Washington Post and The New York Times, both of which felt a strong sense of crisis regarding Mr. Trump's immigration policies that subverted the founding spirit of the United States.
+The reporters from both papers immediately understood the global significance of a Japanese-style immigration policy rooted in the idea of a human community.

-This is because the Japanese people, who possess polytheistic and highly tolerant hearts, have the potential to transform into a people with a sense of human brotherhood and establish a human community society by the end of this century.
+This is because the Japanese people, who are polytheistic and rich in tolerance, have the potential to transform into a people with a sense of human brotherhood and establish a human community society by the end of this century.
 On the other hand, it is an extremely difficult task for Westerners, who have inherent feelings of superiority regarding religion and race, to create a human community society.
-This is because they would first need to wipe away the exclusive ethnicity that has permeated the Western heart.
+As a prerequisite, they would need to wipe away the exclusive ethnic nature that has permeated the Western heart.

-In reality, however, it must be said that Japan, which strictly adheres to the ideology of national isolation regarding immigration and slumbers on, is far more irresponsible and problematic.
-The era in which Japan alone lives comfortably in the greenhouse of immigration isolation while other developed countries struggle with immigration issues has ended.
+In reality, however, it must be said that Japan itself, which strictly adheres to the ideology of immigration isolation and slumbers in complacency, is far more irresponsible and problematic.
+The era in which Japan alone lives comfortably in the greenhouse of immigration isolation while other developed nations struggle with immigration issues has ended.
 There is no longer a moment to lose.
 The government should immediately decide to open the country to immigration.
-The public should resolve to create a society that "warmly welcomes immigrants as members of society."
+The public should resolve to create a "society that warmly welcomes immigrants as members of society."

 Japan, which requires a large number of immigrants due to population decline, should promise the people of the world to warmly accept 10 million immigrants (including refugees) over 50 years.
 As immigrants and refugees are directly hit by humanitarian crises, if the Japanese government puts forward the "ideal of an immigrant society where humanity becomes one by overcoming differences in race and religion," the whole world will surely cheer the emergence of a "Humanitarian Immigration Superpower."